 Though the common perception of sexual harassment involves a male employer harassing a female subordinate, sexual harassment can occur in a variety of interactions.
 Settlements and judgments have been awarded in cases involving coworkers of the same sex as well as in situations involving a female boss and a male subordinate.
 To find out more about the law and sexual harassment, visit our main sexual harassment page.

-FEHA makes it unlawful for an employer to harass an employee on the basis of a protected category.
+FEHA makes it unlawful for an employer to create a hostile work environment on the basis of a protected category.
 CA Government Code §12940 (j).
 Aside from sex, as detailed above, it is unlawful to harass employees on the basis of any of the following:

 - Sexual Orientation